Cincinnati Contra Dancers

 There are shortcuts to happiness, and dancing is one of them.
 (Vicki Baum)

 Dance Location and ScheduleThe dances are held at the Wyoming Fine Arts Center in the Cincinnati suburb of Wyoming.
-We generally dance every Monday night at 8 pm, but check the schedule for updates.
-There is a free Intro Session on Mondays at 7:30 and the dance runs from 8-10 pm.
+We generally dance every Monday night at 8 pm.
+There is a free Intro Session at 7:30 and the dance runs from 8-10 pm.
 Monday dances cost $5 for ages 18 and over and $2 for students and ages 13-17.
 Children 12 and under are free, and must be accompanied by an adult at all times.

 Dress comfortably, since the dances are energetic and you will get warm!
 Common attire for either gender is shorts or jeans and t-shirts.
 Many prefer flowing skirts because they're fun to dance in.
 Please wear soft-soled, non-marking shoes in order to preserve the dance floor.
 High heels are not allowed on the dance floor.

 Contra is a style of dance where it's more important to have fun than do the dance a particular way, where people are friendly and welcoming, and where others will be glad to help you learn the basic steps.
 A Dancer Expectations document is available if you'd like more detail on how we try to make the dances an enjoyable experience for all.